 Erskine and Konkle have said the idea for “PEN15” is to make you feel like you are being dropped in a memory, but one that doesn’t luxuriate in a comfortable retread.
 “The more we could lean away from a shiny feeling, and everything being a little TV or a little perfect,” Konkle reflected in an interview, “that was always the goal.”

 There’s no hard evidence proving that nostalgia is more pervasive now than it has been before.
 Bettina Zengel of the University of Southampton, who works with personal memories, spoke with Rewire last year about the difficulties of quantifying it.
 She explained, however, how personal and societal anxieties naturally summon nostalgia.
 “Nostalgia is a resource that people can use to cope with life’s challenges,” Zengel said.
 “So, if we live in times that are more challenging, then we would expect for people to resort to nostalgia more often.”

-Reflective nostalgia, as Boym saw it, is a way to look back that offers healing.
-"You don't deny your longing, but you reflect on it somehow," Boym explained to Harvard magazine.
+As Boym showed, more nostalgia doesn't have to be a bad thing.
+If done critically, it can even offer a healing balm.
+"You don't deny your longing, but you reflect on it somehow," Boym explained in that interview with Harvard magazine.
 "It's a positive force that helps us explore our experience, and can offer an alternative to an uncritical acceptance of the present."